Home ≫ Center for Hope

 The primary goals of HOPE is to promote and provide support, education and healing for survivors by sponsoring professionally run seminars including an annual ceremony on Missing Person’s Day.

-Effective Playing Cards, which has partnered with the Lyalls and the DA have this message:
+Effective Playing Cards, which has partnered with the Lyalls and the District Attorney’s Office have this message:

 “Our Crime Stoppers, Law Enforcement and Prison playing cards are custom designed cards unlike any other personalized playing card produced.
 Each card in the deck portrays another unique profile.
 These custom playing cards are providing new leads for Cold Case Files, Unsolved Homicides and Missing Persons in every area they are distributed.
 The remarkable excitement generated by our prison playing cards will also bring incredible media coverage and exposure to your specific program, unit or business”.